-The City of Round Rock began collecting public input for Round Rock 2030 in 2018.
-Every two years, the City conducts a statistically valid City-wide survey to gauge how residents feel about City services.
-For the 2018 Round Rock Community Survey, PDS asked five questions regarding land use in Round Rock.
+The city began collecting public input for Round Rock 2030 in 2018.
+Every two years, the city conducts a statistically valid citywide survey to gauge how residents feel about city services.
+For the 2018 Community Survey, PDS asked five questions regarding land use in Round Rock.
 The results of the survey established a starting point from which further public input material was developed.